xeladu/flutter_firebase/README.md

 This is the companion app of the Flutter Firebase Compendium with code examples.

-The Flutter Firebase Compendium is an article series published on [Medium](https://medium.com/@xeladu/list/the-flutter-firebase-compendium-2ec07e25baba) and as an e-book (coming soon).
+The Flutter Firebase Compendium is an article series published on [Medium](https://medium.com/@xeladu/list/the-flutter-firebase-compendium-2ec07e25baba).
 It explains how to use Firebase services from a Flutter application.

+I recommend buying [my ebook](https://xeladu.gumroad.com/l/ffc).
+It contains a lot more details and will save you many hours of research time to develop your apps quicker.

 ## Content